angela-bonato/RayTracingCourse/README.md

 Use this option to create an image.
 The scene disposition has to be written in a txt file, using an easy lenguage we created and which basic syntax is explained in [this file](syntax_doc.md).

-All the txt files in `examples` are written in that lenguage, so you can see them as references.
+All the txt files in `examples/` are written in that lenguage, so you can see them as references.

 To use this program as a ray-tracer and produce a demo image run